FOMO-GOBBLE/fomo3d-docs/pages/index.md

 ## Overview

-SOLFUN combines the functionalities of the Fomo launchpad for new token launches with the Snapper DEX for trading.
-Here are the latest updates:
+Solana.fun combines the functionalities of the Fomo launchpad for new token launches with the Snapper DEX for trading.

-* **Token Migration:** The $FOMO3D token has been reminted to $SOLFUN, with the migration process now live.
-The migration period ends on Wednesday, February 5, 2025, at 23:59 EST.
-* **Security Enhancements:** The SOLFUN Snapper DEX has been audited by AuditaSecurity for enhanced security measures.
-* **Technical Improvements:** Enhancements to the user interface for better usability and new trading functionalities in SOLFUN Snapper DEX.
+Snapper tackles the problem of capital efficiency especially in memecoin trading through a built-in reward system.
+It also empowers new trading dynamics by implementing a distinct fee structure.

+* Unique design that rewards liquidity providers of earliest in period, highest in amount and longest in duration of characteristic pool capital.

+* Executing trades through a constant fee per swap that gives better trade performance and attracts higher volume.

+This combination will enable a new dynamics in the market which Snapper is uniquely positioned to facilitate due to the nature of the company and the community supporting it.

 ### Quick Links